NISTBoard/vagrant-ansible-SMACK/README.md

-# vagrant-ansible-mesos
+# vagrant-ansible-SMACK

+This is a possible implementation of the SMACK-stack.
+It can be done in many different ways.
-Mesos cluster.
-Tested with 2 CentOS nodes on VirtualBox.
+Tested with CentOS on VirtualBox.

 ## Run